 Getting HSC results

-HSC students are able to get their HSC results online and by SMS in December and will receive their HSC credentials in the mail in January the following year.
-Find out how to get HSC results, including registering to receive results by SMS, on Students Online.
+HSC results are delivered to students by email and SMS in December.
+Students can also download and print their full credentials from Students Online in December.
+Hard copies of the testamur (certificate) are sent in the mail in January the following year.
+Find out how to get HSC results on Students Online.

 See HSC and RoSA Key Dates for the date HSC results are released.